Do software vendors offer ‘Vendor Certification’ to SAM tools?

 “ILMT is a mandatory IBM requirement for all IBM customers who take advantage of sub-capacity licensing, regardless of whether they utilize third party reporting tools.”

 Whilst we have come across alternative tools being accepted in lieu of ILMT on a deal-by-deal basis, this has required the individual organization to negotiate that right at the time of signing their licensing agreement.
-This does not imply carte blanche for all situations as seems to be being represented by certain organizations.
+This does not imply carte blanche for all situations despite what is being represented by certain organizations.

 We believe that Oracle, IBM and Microsoft need to come clean about tool certification as their silence is being taken as tacit acceptance of these false claims.
 Either they need to publicly rebut the claims, or if they are true, they need to spell out the criteria behind such certifications and open the scheme out to everybody.

-We are not alone in believing this, with organizations as diverse as the ITAM Review and Aspera publicly questioning the validity of these ‘certifications’.
+We are not alone in believing this, with organizations as diverse as the ITAM Review and Aspera publicly questioning the validity of these ‘vendor certifications’.